Zdzisław Marchwicki: Murders

-Following this killing, the murder of a previous victim in July, Maria Gomółka, was examined under a different lens: it was suggested that she had been killed in anti-communist action, as her surname was similar to that of politician Władysław Gomułka, and the fact that she had been killed on July 22 - the date for which the Constitution of the Polish People's Republic was signed and the Polish Committee of National Liberation was established.
+Following this killing, the murder of a previous victim in July, Maria Gomółka, was examined under a different lens: it was suggested that she had been killed in anti-communist action, as her surname was similar to that of politician Władysław Gomułka, and the fact that she had been killed on 22 July - the date for which the Constitution of the Polish People's Republic was signed and the Polish Committee of National Liberation was established.
 Another victim, Jadwiga Sąsiek, had two high-ranking militia operatives in her family, and her brother was on duty at the police station in Będzin.

 In 1968, the Polish authorities finally appealed to citizens of the voivodeship to provide any information that could lead to the arrest of the Vampire, offering a reward of one million zlotys.
-As a result, numerous false denunciations were sent to police, both against neighbors and family members, which preoccupied the police with letters and phone calls.
+As a result, numerous false denunciations were sent to the police, both against neighbours and family members, which preoccupied the police with letters and phone calls.
 Each of these denunciations was carefully examined, and some even helped solve unrelated crimes.

 At a meeting with the head of the Homicide Division of the Ministry of Defence, Col. Jerzy Muniak and Brigadier General Jerzy Gruba proposed a new, hitherto unused method of investigation, which the task force accepted.
-This consisted of compiling 483 known supposed characteristic of the Vampire, both physical and mental, which were then compared with those of the thousands of male residents of the Dąbrowa Basin.
+This consisted of compiling 483 known supposed characteristics of the Vampire, both physical and mental, which were then compared with those of the thousands of male residents of the Dąbrowa Basin.
 Following this, 267 potential suspects remained, and in fourth place was Zdzisław Marchwicki.
-For various reasons, the other top three suspects were later eliminated, and more attention was paid to Marchwicki, but authorities could not yet arrest him, as there was no direct evidence in his guilt.
-On March 4, 1970, renowned philologist and the first teacher of Silesian literature at the Silesian University in Katowice, 46-year-old Jadwiga Kucianka, was brutally murdered.
+For various reasons, the other top three suspects were later eliminated, and more attention was paid to Marchwicki, but authorities could not yet arrest him, as there was no direct evidence of his guilt.
+On 4 March 1970, renowned philologist and the first teacher of Silesian literature at the Silesian University in Katowice, 46-year-old Jadwiga Kucianka, was brutally murdered.
 This shocking crime was quickly attributed to the Vampire, but it was also established that in this case, he had not acted alone.
 A mentally ill craftsman from Sosnoweic, Piotr Olszowy, confessed to being the Vampire when he was interrogated for the crime, but was released due to lack of evidence.
-Not long after, on the night of March 14–15, he killed his family and later committed suicide by setting the house on fire while still inside.
+Not long after, on the night of 14–15 March, he killed his family and later committed suicide by setting the house on fire while still inside.
 As his corpse had been charred, no fingerprints could be taken and compared to those left behind by the Vampire on the crime scenes.
 Just three days prior, the militia had received an anonymous letter stating: "This was the last murder, there will be no more and you will never catch me".